- December 21, 2017

 - Product Intelligence Report

 Sugar Byte’s Aparillo is a very unique synthesizer.
 Delivering powerful textural and organic sounds extracted directly from the microbiotics of synthesis.
 Aparillo is based on two interacting FM Synthesizers, capable of forming the most complex timbres.
 The synthesizer is 16-voice-unison, meaning you can play one note at a time, consisting of 16 individual synth voices.
-Combined with the polyphonic double LFO which also includes FM, this brings you the complex sounds, either of the atonal or of the super harmonic kind.
+Combined with the polyphonic double LFO which also includes FM, this brings you the ability to create extremely complex original sounds..
 Aparillo is a synthesizer that has endless possibilities, capable of creating dramatic orchestrations, unique soundscapes and quality sounds.

 Getting into it